 Accrediting and licensure agencies provide third-party oversight and ensure the college is providing the quality of education promised to the student.
+Note that regional accreditation may hold more credibility than national accreditation.
 Due to colleges having different accreditation agencies, credits earned at one college may not be transferrable to another college.
 Check with the admissions department to determine which of your credits will transfer.

-4 For more information about accreditation and state licensing, visit the U.S. Department of Education at www.ed.gov/accreditation.
+For more information about accreditation and state licensing, visit the U.S. Department of Education at www.ed.gov/accreditation.